Chapter 5: Stereochemistry

 ""

-Stereoisomer A and B are non-superimposable mirror images, so they are enantiomers.
+Stereoisomers A and B are non-superimposable mirror images, so they are enantiomers.

-We will take a detailed look at stereoisomer C and D. Yes, they are mirror images, but are they really non-superimposable?
+We will take a detailed look at stereoisomers C and D. Yes, they are mirror images, but are they non-superimposable?
 If isomer is rotated 180° (180° rotation still gets the same structure back for a Fisher projection), then it could get superimposed on isomer D. So, isomer C and D are superimposable mirror images, which means they are the same, identical!

 ""